Hopeful Mindsets®

 Hopeful Mindsets™ is based on the work of leading experts on Hope, Mindset, Mental Health, Stress, Positive Psychology, Business, Communications, and more.
-Using the Five Keys to SHINE Hope™ as a foundation, Hopeful Mindsets takes them a step further, suggesting that using these Five Keys and applying it to any situation can take you from hopelessness, to hope.
+Using the Five Keys to Shine Hope™ as a foundation, Hopeful Mindsets takes them a step further, suggesting that using these Five Keys and applying it to any situation can take you from hopelessness, to hope.

 Hope is an innovative way to address mental health, as it is preventative in nature.
 Your Hope Score (we use Snyder’s Children and Adult Hope Scale) predicts your future likelihood of anxiety and depression.
 So just because you have experienced anxiety and depression doesn’t mean it is your destiny, as you can proactively practice and manage your hope.
 So while we don’t treat depression or anxiety, we do teach the “how-to” of hope.